imCipri/sdcProj1_nd013-c1-vision-starter/README.md

 EXPERIMENT 1
 In this first experiment to improve the data, two augmentations are added: random_adjust_brightness and random_crop_image (modified from the already existing one).
+The model performs slightly worse than the reference one.
+The images can be found in tensorboard_screenshots folder.
+Since the augmentations did not helped for improving the performances, in the next experiment we tried a different optimizer.

 EXPERIMENT 2